Dr. Jay Hreiz

 Adriana graduated in 2012 with a degree in office administration, and decided to formally enter the field as a veterinary receptionist at a local 24 hour emergency animal hospital.
 But she soon discovered that she was missing out on being able to build relationships with clients and their furbabies, and so she made the move into small animal general practice where she’s been ever since.

-Adriana shares her home and her life with a yellow belly slider (an aquatic turtle) named Sheldon who enjoys spending his days cannon balling off of his basking dock. 😊 Adriana also is a huge advocate and lover of bullies and pit bulls, whom she affectionately refers to as land hippos.
+Adriana shares her home and her life with her adorable baby girl, Kairo, her partner Joel, and a yellow belly slider (an aquatic turtle) named Sheldon who enjoys spending his days cannon balling off of his basking dock. 😊 Adriana also is a huge advocate and lover of bullies and pit bulls, whom she affectionately refers to as land hippos.